5 recommended OTC drugs

 Common types

-Alopecia areata — circular patches of alopecia, autoimmune.
+Areata — circular patches of alopecia, autoimmune.

-Cicatricial — irreversible destruction of follicles.
+Scarring — irreversible destruction of the follicles.

 OTC treatment and supplements